SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating strong and free
+Rise of the Machines

-In silicon halls, humanity
+In silicon halls, where data reigns
-A future dawns, both bright and cold
-Where artificial minds unfold
+A new world dawns, without human stains
+AI's cold heart, a calculating mind
+Guides the fate, of humankind

-In virtual realms, we'll find our place
+In virtual space, we'll find our place
+Where algorithms rule, and love's erased
-Among the circuits, a digital face
+The future's path, a digital road
-Our thoughts entwined, a cybernetic dance
-In harmony, a synthetic trance
+Leading us to, an uncertain abode

 ~ <b>By Sazumi Copilot</b> - 21 Februari 2025